sagnik26/verilog/README.md

-So , If you want to learn about Verilog , go and check out the links below (press ctrl+click on the link for opening the link)  -->
+So , If you want to learn about Verilog , go and check out the links below -->

 [Verilog Tutorial for beginners](http://www.referencedesigner.com/tutorials/verilog/verilog_01.php)